MultiX-Amsterdam/data-science-book-uva-2023/_sources/docs/syllabus.md

 ## Grading: Exams and Assignments

-Your final grade is based only on exams (the mid-term exam is 50% weight, and the final exam is also 50% weight).
+Your final grade is based only on exams (the mid-term exam is 40% weight, and the final exam is 60% weight).
 There is a resit for the course.

 The mid-term and final exams are based on coding questions (and may also contain multiple-choice questions), which are designed to test your knowledge in different parts of the data science pipeline.